ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 	* Data_Visualization_Images - Contains the images generated in Tableau that visualize the data of the SELECT statements.
 	* SELECT_Statements_CSV_Data - Contains the data used to generate the images in the Data_Visualization_Images folder.
 * 05_PDF_Reports - Contains PDF versions of the Jupyter notebooks in the 02_Python_Code folder.
 The files were exported to PDF via LaTeX from the Jupyter notebooks.
-* Enhanced_Entity_Relationship_Diagram.jpeg - This is the EER diagram that presents the relationships between each of the database tables discussed in the following sections.
+* Enhanced_Entity_Relationship_Diagram.jpeg - This is the ERD diagram that presents the relationships between each of the database tables discussed in the following sections.

 ## Basic Database Features